Entrepreneurship is not a career. It is a way of life.

 In 2006, I started capturing case studies of technology entrepreneurs and their journeys, systematically.
 My thought then was that I have access to successful entrepreneurs.
 They’re willing to share their journeys with me.
 Most first-time entrepreneurs around the world do not have such access.
 How can they learn from the masters?

 Over time, thousands of entrepreneurs have shared their journeys with me.
-This tribal knowledge has now been encapsulated in the 1Mby1M methodology and curriculum.
+This tribal knowledge has now been encapsulated in the 1Mby1M methodology and curriculum as case studies.
+Hundreds of entrepreneurs who have built billion dollar Unicorns, hundreds who have built venture funded startups, and hundreds of entrepreneurs who have successfully bootstrapped their businesses are part of this comprehensive case study repository.

-You can easily simulate the experience of having lunch with Ross Mason who built Mulesoft to a Unicorn or with Sridhar Vembu who bootstrapped his Unicorn, Zoho.
+You can easily simulate the experience of having lunch with Fred Luddy who built ServiceNow to a Unicorn or with Sridhar Vembu who bootstrapped his Unicorn, Zoho.